dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 <span class='purple'>First-level thinking is simplistic and superficial, and just about everyone can do it (a bad sign for anything involving an attempt at superiority).
 All the first-level thinker needs is an opinion about the future, as in “The outlook for the company is favorable, meaning the stock will go up.”
 Second-level thinking is deep, complex and convoluted.</span>

+Every investment approach, even if skillfully applied, will run into environments for which it is ill suited.
+By and hold.
+Growth stocks.
+Value stocks.
+Small stocks.
+Large stocks.
+Foreign.
+Domestic.
+And that means that even the best of investors will have periods of poor performance.
+Nobody performs great all the time.
+Buffett was considered over with.
+Now, even if you are correct in identifying a divergence of popular opinion from eventual reality, that varying perception that I mentioned, it can take a long time for the price to converge with value and it can require something that acts as the catalyst.
+Underpriced does not mean “Going up tomorrow.”.
+Overpriced does not mean “Going down tomorrow.”.
+And we, everybody has to know that.
+And in order to be able to stick with an approach or decision until it proves out, which can be a long time, investors have to be able to weather periods when the results are embarrassing.
+This can be very difficult.

 Quotes
 ===========================